vmware-archive/clarity/_documentation/tabs.md

 ###### Basic example

 The tabs component is generated based on the <code class="clr-code">&lt;clr-tab-link&gt;</code> and <code class="clr-code">&lt;clr-tab-content&gt;</code> sub-components inside the <code class="clr-code">&lt;clr-tabs&gt;</code> tag.
-The tab links are automatically associated with the the content components in order.
-If there are more tabs then the content sections, clicking on the extra tabs will set the tab to active, but will only show blank content.
-If there are more content sections than the tabs, the extra sections will remain invisible since no tab can be selected to activate them.
+The tab links are automatically associated with the content components, in order.
+If there are more tabs then content sections, clicking on the extra tabs will set the tab to active but  only show blank content.
+If there are more content sections than tabs, the extra sections will remain invisible since no tab can be selected to activate them.

 ###### Accessibility